FleetingComet/Blue-Archive-Resource-Scanner/README.md

 ### Future Plans:
   - Expand support for different resolutions (with bars and notch).
   - Make the tool more efficient and user-friendly.
-  - Support other platforms (Linux and such)
+  - Support other platforms (Linux) (someone tested it using waydroid)
     - Develop an Android app for convenient usage (using Kotlin, pls help I have skill issue).

 ---